3elk/gashIP/README.md

 ## How To Use!

-1) Make a .txt file containing the IP you would like to geolocate (Specify what type of file it is!)
+1. Make a .txt file containing the IP you would like to geolocate

+2. Type in the file name inside of gashIP (Specify what type of file it is!)

 (WAIT FOR IT TO FINISH)

-2) Check the newly created folder named "output" to see the results

-(For the raw JSON Responses, goto the output folder "json_results".
+3. Check the newly created folder named "output" to see the results (For the raw JSON Responses, goto the output folder "json_results".
 And for the geolocation info, go to the output folder "geolocation_results")

-3) Just one more thing, DO NOT USE THIS TOOL WITH MALICIOUS INTENT!
+4) Just one more thing, DO NOT USE THIS TOOL WITH MALICIOUS INTENT!

 ## LEGAL NOTICE: